What is PCOS?

 I have had laser treatment and sadly it didn’t work for me, so I now wax.
 As a therapist I wax myself in my salon using hot wax.
 Hot wax is amazing for sensitive areas as it doesn’t remove any skin and is far less painful.
 You can buy home waxing kits but for facial waxing I would recommend going to see a professional.

 The symptoms that come with PCOS can be overwhelming and can get you down.
 Talk to your doctor and get some information, join some online communities and be open with people for support.
 We can do something about the symptoms and take some control over our bodies!
-We are all beautiful.
+Remember, we are all beautiful.
 We should love ourselves and be strong.
 ‘You’ve got this!’

 I hope this advice and information can offer help and support if you’re struggling to deal or manage your PCOS.
 Perhaps you don’t have it, but you know someone who does, maybe this could help them.
 I am 1 in 10 and proud of who I am, I hope you are too!